jonathanolson/slither/notes/patterns.md

       - Face values (including blank)
     - Features:
       - ..
 All the other things we are used to
   -
-  - Features
-    - Name them (based on their indices), e.g.
-      - b0 (black edge 0)
-      - f0,1 or F0,1 (opposite or same face colors, for two face indices?)
-      - etc.
-      - Thus we can quickly "rename" them with an embedding and see if it exists in a state-feature collection.
-    - State in:
-      - "input pattern" (possibly a list of "false" features only)
-      - "output pattern" (possibly a list of "false" features in addition to the input false features)
-      - "face pattern board" (static? - or can be dynamic for quick solving with patterns) - note which actual states to set in a TState!
-  -
-  - Feature sets (enumeration)
-    - Face values (optionally include blank as possibility)
-    - Edges (include red exit, but NOT black exit)
-    - Face Color (binary same/opposite)
-    - Sector simplified (only-one/not-one/not-zero/not-two)
-    - TODO: vertex/face state, nonzero-crossing
-  - Features might use more than one "state" to check (nonzero-crossing checking multiple edges)
-  - Features are either "composable" or not.
-    - If "composable", can map a feature boolean from a pattern to a feature boolean in a board.
-  -
   - Highlander:
     - STORE WHETHER A RULE/PATTERN IS HIGHLANDER(!)